xgirma/ct-template-syntax/README.md

 As a best practice, stick to properties and to methods that return values and avoid side effects.

+### Return the proper type

+The template expression should evaluate to the type of value that the target property expects.

 ## Source
 [Angular Documentation](https://angular.io/guide/template-syntax)